emrekybs/nim-shell/README.md

 <img src="https://github.com/emrekybs/nim-shell/blob/main/1.png">

-Change the IP address and port number you want to listen to according to your device
+Change the IP address and port number you want to listen to in the nimshell.nim file according to your device.

 <img src="https://github.com/emrekybs/nim-shell/blob/main/2.png">